+I often get asked if it’s safe to use the marinade as part of the sauce and the answer is.
 Yes it absolutely is!
 It would be silly not use it after you put all the best flavours in your marinade.
 It is absolutely safe as long as the marinade gets boiled for 5 minutes to destroy the bacteria.

 The short answer is anything you like, as long as your vegetable mix is of similar texture, meaning all vegetables will cook at the same time.
 Otherwise, you can cut the hardier vegetables like carrots or broccoli stems into thin strips to speed up the cooking time.

 I am happy to share my personal favourites for stir fries.
 I nearly always use snow peas and red or yellow peppers for their sweetness, texture and the way they look.

 For this stir fry I also went with a quartered bok choy, a small red onion, and the real winner, grilled scallions aka green onions.

 Since teriyaki is supposed to be grilled, I decided to infuse my stir fry with a bit of smokiness that comes from grilled onions.
 They only take a minute to get those nice char marks but they absolutely transform this simple stir fry.